timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 }
 ```

-`Stream` takes `samples` in and returns the number of streamed samples and whether it's reached the end. `samples` is a streaming buffer for the left and right channels, that's why its type is `[][2]float64`.
+`Stream` takes `samples` in and returns a number of streamed samples and whether it's reached the end. `samples` is a streaming buffer for the left and right channels, that's why its type is `[][2]float64`.
 As the name implies, `Err` just signals if there was an error in streaming.

 Since we are working with a buffer, we need to store the total number of generated samples and the number of processed samples — struct `sound` would be a good place for it: